 3. Silverline 264895 1500W Plunge Router

-- Variable speed and soft start
+- Variable speed control with soft start function

-- Includes parallel, circle and roller guides and measurement bar
+- Includes guide bush and measurement bar

 For such a low-end cost, this Silverline router packs a lot of high-end features.